How will I know when/if to attend an interview day event?

 - Tour of the campus

-- Spontaneous writing exercise
+- Writing exercise

 - Multiple mini-interviews

-- Lunch with faculty and preceptors
+- Lunch with faculty, preceptors and current pharmacy students

 - Introduction to Regis University and the School of Pharmacy

-- Team-based learning activity
+- Interactive Team-based learning activity

 What are Multiple Mini Interviews (MMIs)?